-:: :: Leadership, Games, Exercises, Team Building, Communication Skills, Creativity, Exercises for Kids, Decision Making, Problem Solving, Large Group, Design
+:: :: Games, Exercises, Team Building, Problem Solving, Design

 This is a fairly flexible team building activity that you can use to improve delegates’ creativity, decision making and team working skills.
 Effectively you get the groups to design a game in the given time and later evaluate the process they went through.
 You can use a number of variations to customise this training exercise based on your needs.